 He carries with him a zeal for teaching and is an Associate Professor of Ophthalmology with Georgetown University Residency program where he devotes time quarterly to train beginner surgeons the subtleties needed to master surgical technique.
 He also has a passion for serving the indigent population including medical mission trips.
 His extra-curricular interests include basketball, tennis, and spending time with his lovely wife Nancy, three beautiful daughters, as well as his church community.

-Dr. Meghan G. Moroux is originally from Jackson, Mississippi.
+Dr. Meghan G. Moroux is a board-certified ophthalmologist with a focus in comprehensive ophthalmology and cataract surgery.
+She is originally from Jackson, Mississippi.
 She received her B.S. degree in Biology from Millsaps College, where she was inducted into Phi Beta Kappa and graduated summa cum laude.
 She received her medical degree from the University of Mississippi School of Medicine, where she excelled academically, being inducted into Alpha Omega Alpha and graduating cum laude.
-Dr. Moroux completed her training in comprehensive ophthalmology from MedStar Georgetown University Hospital/Washington Hospital Center in Washington, D.C. where she served as chief resident.
+Dr. Moroux completed her residency training at MedStar Georgetown University Hospital/Washington Hospital Center in Washington, D.C. where she served as chief resident.
+She remains actively involved in teaching the Georgetown ophthalmology residents by supervising their outpatient clinic each month.

 Lori S. Snyder, M.D. is a board-certified ophthalmologist who grew up in Maryland and attended high school at the National Cathedral School in Washington, DC.
 Dr. Snyder attended college at the University of Pennsylvania in Philadelphia, Pennsylvania.
 After earning her medical degree from Jefferson Medical College in Philadelphia, Dr. Snyder completed her internship in internal medicine at the Crozer-Chester Medical Center in Upland, Pennsylvania.
 Following a three year ophthalmology residency at the Krieger Eye Institute at the Sinai Hospital of Baltimore where she served as Chief Resident, Dr. Snyder completed a fellowship in cornea, external disease, and refractive surgery at the Johns Hopkins Wilmer Eye Institute in Baltimore, Maryland.
 Dr. Snyder received her Board Certification from the American Board of Ophthalmology.